hmaisonneuve6513/springboot-rest-api-demo/README.md

 ```
 2017-08-29 17:31:23.091  INFO 19387 --- [           main] s.b.c.e.t.TomcatEmbeddedServletContainer : Tomcat started on port(s): 8090 (http)
-2017-08-29 17:31:23.097  INFO 19387 --- [           main] com.khoubyari.example.Application        : Started Application in 22.285 seconds (JVM running for 23.032)
+2017-08-29 17:31:23.097  INFO 19387 --- [           main] com.hmaisonneuve.example.Application        : Started Application in 22.285 seconds (JVM running for 23.032)
 ```

 ## About the Service

 The service is just a simple hotel review REST service.
 It uses an in-memory database (H2) to store the data.
 You can also do with a relational database like MySQL or PostgreSQL.
-If your database connection properties work, you can call some REST endpoints defined in ```com.khoubyari.example.api.rest.hotelController``` on **port 8090**. (see below)
+If your database connection properties work, you can call some REST endpoints defined in ```com.hmaisonneuve.example.api.rest.hotelController``` on **port 8090**. (see below)

 More interestingly, you can start calling some of the operational endpoints (see full list below) like ```/metrics``` and ```/health``` (these are available on **port 8091**)